Trifolium-project/landscaper/documentation/git-workflow.md

 gh pr create --base main --head develop --title "Develop"
 ```

-Merge it the same way (squash, consistently) so `main` and `develop` don't drift apart in commit-graph shape.
+Merge it on GitHub using **"Create a merge commit"** — not "Squash and merge" — so `main` ends up containing `develop`'s actual commits, not a copy of them.

 Afterward, sync both branches locally: